+Software code walk through review and code analysis (static/dynamic) shall be carried out by IV&V team before commencement of testing.
 Software code walkthrough review shall be carried out by the IV & V team before commencement of testing.
 Software code (Static /Dynamic) analysis shall be carried out by IV&V team.

 - a.
 Software Coding shall be consistent and traceable to Software Design and requirements. - b.
 Agreed upon coding standards shall be adhered to for Software Coding. - c.
-Code walkthrough review is held by the Main Contractor to present the control and data flow of the software to the IV & V team. - d.
+Code walkthrough review is held by the Main Contractor to present the control and data flow of the software to the IV&Vteam.

+- d.
 Static analysis to check for coding standard and conventions used while programming shall be carried out. - e.
-Dynamic code analysis shall be carried out to confirm correct runtime behaviour.
+Dynamic code analysis shall be carried out to confirm correct runtime behaviour behavior.

-a.
-Peer review of the code may be conducted by developer to minimize bugs.

-- b.
-Where ever required, Compiler validation with respect to the method of utilization has to be taken up to avoid compilation-related problems. - c.
+- a.
+Peer review of the code may be conducted by developer to minimize bugs. - b.
+Where ever required, Compiler validation with respect to the method of utilization has to be taken up to avoid compilation related problems. - Compiler validation is defined in software Certification plan based on critical level, has to be done. - c.
 Usage of optimization options should be avoided for safety critical as well as mission critical applications.
 If used, effect of usage of optimization and other compiler options has to be investigated and uniform methodology has to be used for all modules and for all build processes.